-The NCTD Sprinter light rail transit (LRT) system operates over 22.3 miles, from the City of Oceanside to the City of Escondido, partially double-tracked, with 15 stations.
-The average ridership of the system was approximately 1.24 million for calendar year 2021 compared to 1.44 million for calendar year 2020.
-The drop in ridership was localized to January - March and likely due to the first big COVID-19 surge post-holiday that resulted in significant restrictions on activities.
-NCTD's rail lines are classified as light rail on semi-exclusive right-of-way.
-There is a shared corridor with Amtrak and Coaster trains beginning at the Oceanside Transit Center and ending less than a quarter mile South of the Oceanside Boulevard grade crossing, where Sprinter tracks turn east toward City of Escondido.
-In addition to the shared corridor, most of NCTD track on the Sprinter line is jointly used by LRT and freight operations under a temporal separation.
-The Burlington Northern and Santa Fe (BNSF) Railway Company is the freight railroad that shares track with NCTD on the Sprinter line.
-Freight operations by BNSF operate during the late-night hours outside of NCTD Sprinter LRT revenue service, under a Federal Railroad Administration (FRA) waiver.
-The FRA approved NCTD's standard operating procedures that ensure the light rail vehicles (LRVs) and freight vehicles remain temporally separated.
+The NCTD SPRINTER system operates over 22.3 miles, from the City of Oceanside to the City of Escondido, partially double-tracked, with 15 stations.
+The average ridership of the system was approximately 1.36 million for calendar year 2022 compared to 1.24 million for calendar year 2021.
+NCTD's SPRINTER line is classified as hybrid rail on semi-exclusive right-of-way5.
+There is a shared corridor with Amtrak and COASTER trains beginning at the Oceanside Transit Center and ending less than a quarter mile South of the Oceanside Boulevard grade crossing, where SPRINTER tracks turn east toward City of Escondido.
+In addition to the shared corridor, most of NCTD track on the SPRINTER line is jointly used by rail transit and freight operations under a temporal separation6.
+The BNSF Railway operates freight service that shares track with NCTD on the SPRINTER line.
+BNSF Railway operates during the late-night hours outside of NCTD SPRINTER revenue service hours, under a Federal Railroad Administration (FRA) waiver.
+The FRA approved NCTD's standard operating procedures that ensure rail transit and freight service remain temporally separated.

-The Sprinter LRT system began revenue service on March 9, 2008.
-The Escondido Transit Center Station and Vista Transit Center Station are the main transfer stations for light rail/bus connections, and the Oceanside Transit Center Station provides service connections to Amtrak, NCTD Coaster commuter train, and the NCTD Breeze bus system.
-The Sprinter operates through four jurisdictions including the Cities of Oceanside, San Marcos, Vista and Escondido.
+The SPRINTER system began revenue service on March 9, 2008.
+The Escondido Transit Center Station and Vista Transit Center Station are the main transfer stations for rail transit/bus connections, and the Oceanside Transit Center Station provides service connections to Amtrak, NCTD COASTER commuter train, and the NCTD BREEZE bus system.
+The SPRINTER operates through four jurisdictions including the Cities of Oceanside, San Marcos, Vista and Escondido.